v-susbo/azure-stack-docs/azure-stack/aks-hci/overview.md

 ## Run Linux and Windows containers

 Azure Kubernetes Service fully supports both Linux-based and Windows-based containers.
-When you create a Kubernetes cluster on Azure Stack HCI, you can choose whether to create node pools (groups of identical VMs) to run Linux containers, Windows containers, or both.
+When you create a Kubernetes cluster on Azure Stack HCI, you can choose whether to create node pools (groups of identical Kubernetes nodes) to run Linux containers, Windows containers, or both.

-Azure Kubernetes Service creates the Linux and Windows VMs so that you don't have to directly manage the Linux or Windows operating systems.
+Azure Kubernetes Service creates the Linux and Windows nodes so that you don't have to directly manage the Linux or Windows operating systems.

 ## Secure your container infrastructure